Homeowners insurance protects your financial investment in your home.

 Note that bodily injury and property damage generally are not covered while you are operating a motor vehicle, airplane, or boat.
 You need separate policies for these activities.

 Ask yourself the following questions when deciding how much insurance you need:

-How much will it cost to replace my home today?
-You may need the help of a professional— ask a real estate appraiser, builder, or your insurance agent for an estimate.
-If you've made big improvements to your home, such as remodeling a kitchen or bathroom or building a deck, make sure your appraisal and your policy are updated to reflect the increased value.
+- How much would it cost to replace my home today?
+You may need the help of a professional for an estimate — ask a real estate appraiser, builder, or your insurance agent.
+If you've made big improvements to your home, such as remodeling a kitchen or bathroom or building a deck, make sure your insurance policy is updated to reflect the increased value

-Am I protected for inflation?
-Many companies automatically adjust policies for inflation; if so, your premiums will go up to cover the rising cost of replacement.
-Find out if your policy has an inflation-adjustment feature.
-If it does not, review your policy once a year to see if your coverage is adequate.
+- Am I protected for inflation?
+Many companies automatically adjust policies for inflation; if so, your premiums would go up to cover the rising cost of replacement.
+A policy from us automatically has an inflation-adjustment feature at no additional cost.
+Review your policy every year to see if your coverage limits are adequate.

-Am I planning any additions or renovations?
-Adding a family room or renovating a basement will increase the value of your home and the amount of coverage needed.
+- Am I planning any additions or renovations?
+Adding a family room or finishing a basement could increase the value of your home and the amount of coverage needed.
 Remember to inform your insurance company of any additions or renovations, otherwise you may not have enough coverage if you sustained a loss.